myers-dev/Secured-VWAN-thourghput-testing/README.md

 ## Combined traffic via Secured VHUB

-As a result of deploying VMSS in hub and spokes, we can generate 160Gbps through Azure Firewall.
+As a result of deploying VMSS in hub and spokes, we can generate 190 Gbps through Azure Firewall.

 ![Traffic](supplementals/img/AZFWP-22-instances.png)